sarahmfrost/manumorph/README.md

 # Explain the computational, interpretive, and media making aspects of your project.

 - Interpretive(?) - Create a webapp/tutorial (à la Tensorflow for Poets) to teach neural networks - make it fun/easy to combine photos and paintings
+      - what is it about style transfer that's so interesting? what does it tell us about how we think?
 - Computational - port from Torch into Tensorflow
 - Media - manu-mental images